-Infosys sponsors TED (Technology Entertainment and Design) TED, the organization devoted to "ideas worth spreading," has announced the launch of the TEDx Anchor Program, a dynamic cultural ideas exchange, designed to celebrate TEDx events around the world.
+Infosys signs deal with TED (Technology Entertainment and Design) TED, the organization devoted to "ideas worth spreading," has announced the launch of the TEDx Anchor Program, a dynamic cultural ideas exchange, designed to celebrate TEDx events around the world.
 Through a strategic partnership with Infosys, a global leader in consulting, technology, outsourcing and next-generation services, the program will kick off with a two-year, 14-city pilot in India.